TART-MSU/HyperQB/README.md

 ## A hyperlink to the artifact
 DOI:    https://doi.org/10.5281/zenodo.7851135
-(for the latest version of artifact)
+(Zenodo repo for the latest version of artifact)

 ## Additional requirements for the artifact